pawelabrams/tg-recruitment/README.md

 ### Caveats

+I didn't implement logic to find users in a repository, there is only a mock one to enable solution presentation.

 I didn't install AWS SDK, instead I used Symfony Mailer which can be configured to send e-mails through SES easily:

 https://symfony.com/doc/current/mailer.html#using-a-3rd-party-transport